libbymiller/Display_AP-JS/README.md

 Code by Ray Burnette, from https://www.hackster.io/rayburne/nodemcu-esp8266-remote-temperature-using-websockets-5956c4 - lightly edited to add in accelerometer instead of temperature.

+Adapted to use a LIS3DH.

+On load it creates an AP - "Oramics" - connect to it to get a popup window to specify the wifi network.
+Get the IP address from the serial.

 # Wemos D1 mini pinout

 https://escapequotes.net/esp8266-wemos-d1-mini-pins-and-diagram/